romanmurzac/DrivenPath/chapter_8/README.md

 Select `Author from scratch` option.
 Enter `drivendata_producer_function` for the *Function name*.
 Select `Python 3.12` for the *Runtime* option.
 Select `Use an existing role` and select the role that was created above.\
 ![Image 8.8](../media/image_8.8.PNG)

-Now tha Lambda function is created and can be updated in order to fullfill all necessary configurations.\
+Now tha Lambda function is created and can be updated in order to fulfill all necessary configurations.\
 ![Image 8.9](../media/image_8.9.PNG)

 In *Code* section can be seen the initial code for the Lambda function that will be executed.\
-In `work_8` directory create a subdirfectory and name it `producer`.
+In `work_8` directory create a subdirectory and name it `producer`.
 In created subdirectory create a file named `requirements.txt` and paste the content from below.
 ```
 boto3
 faker